-In this specific Data Presentation if you are not aware what caused the difference between the number of tickets received to number of tickets processed, here are some questions you could ask:
+In this specific Data Presentation, if you are not aware what caused the difference between the number of tickets received and the number of tickets processed, here are some questions you could ask:

-- Can anyone take a guess on why our volume of tickets recieved to processed changed? - Were there any resignations and were we facing a manpower crunch? - Was our ticketing system having any troubles that led to slowing down of the process? - Did we have new systems that the team was still learning how to use?
+- · Can anyone take a guess at why our volume of tickets recieved to processed changed? - Were there any resignations and were we facing a manpower crunch? - Was our ticketing system having any troubles that led to the slowing down of the process? - Did we have a new system that the team was still learning how to use?

 It is totally fine that you do not know the answer to why things happened the way they did.
 If you simply said what was obvious on the slide, you are really not needed.
-But if you asked the questions you can lead the group in to some productive conversations which will reveal the insights that can be used to drive business outcomes.
-And even if you are highlight the wrong thing, it prompts the right sort of conversation.
+But if you asked the questions, you can lead the group into some productive conversations which will reveal the insights that can be used to drive business outcomes.
+And even if you are highlighting the wrong thing, it prompts the right sort of conversation.

-So in absence of an insight, being a questionologist is a great move.
+So in the absence of an insight, being a questionologist is a great move.